MichaelAJay/go-cache/Msgpack-serializer-implementation.md

 - This avoids the encoder/bytes.Buffer allocation per call but still returns a fresh `[]byte` so callers have no ownership concerns.

-**DoD**
+**DoD** ✅

-- `SerializeSafe` implemented and used in existing call sites with minimal code changes.
+- ✅ `SerializeSafe` implemented and used in existing call sites with minimal code changes.
-- Benchmarks show encoder-internal allocation reduction (report the `B/op` and `allocs/op` improvements).
+- ✅ Benchmarks show encoder-internal allocation reduction (report the `B/op` and `allocs/op` improvements).
-- Unit tests demonstrate correct encoding and zero data races.
+- ✅ Unit tests demonstrate correct encoding and zero data races.

+**Implementation Notes**
+- `SerializeSafe` uses pooled encoders internally but returns owned `[]byte`
+- Main `Serialize` method delegates to `SerializeSafe` for backwards compatibility
+- Proper error handling with encoder return to pool on failure

 ---